eletaunt/help-menu/README.md

 * [CodeShare](http://codeshare.io/yY68N) - For code
 * [Google Slide](https://docs.google.com/presentation/d/1vn_FBWc3WaTStfs7Aj41D0ZsQemE-G5B8xW2dnbY984/edit?usp=sharing) - For presentation

+## Basic OCR App

+Here is a [basic OCR app](https://drive.google.com/file/d/0Bwf1H0Z5oTjqd3BCczdHTmd5b2c/view?usp=sharing), that allows you to take a picture and it will return the text to you.
+This was created by using the resources below.
+Unfortunately, the OCR does not seem to work properly, as the returned letters are very inaccurate.

 ## Resources
 * [Sample OCR Project](https://github.com/GautamGupta/Simple-Android-OCR)
 * [Making OCR app with tesserect](http://gaut.am/making-an-ocr-android-app-using-tesseract/#comment-184181)